H2t2/Coursera_Capstone/README.md

 The first step is to generate a list of all cities in Orange County.
 The list can be found here: https://media.ocgov.com/about/infooc/links/oc/occities.asp.
 Pulling the list of cities out of the html can be done by hand, or with Python Library Beautiful Soup

+### City Data

+Since I believed there might be important details about each city which play a part in the quality of restaurants, I needed to find demographic data.
+I was able to pull 2019 census data from census.gov, utilizing their QuickFacts Page to get access to data that was most topical.

+The Census Bereau has built a surprisingly good system, with an API that developers can use.
+However I did not use that system, since the data represented in the QuickFacts is strewn across multiple sources, I found it more prudent to use the QuickFacts system to generate data for the 34 cities in Orange County.
+The fun part aboout the QuickFacts system, was it was limited to showing 5 areas of interest, so I was required to build a reports of 5 cities each.

+It was only after I had finished, that I realized the reports could be generated using specific URLS...